opiter09/Fossil-Fighters-Graphics-Editor/README.md

 To download this, if you are confused, press the Green "Code" button in the top right, then choose "Download ZIP."

 NOTE: None of the graphics have names or anything, they're just numbers.
 To make things a little easier, however, every directory has a file named "combo.txt," which lists all of the non-arc files in motion and image, along with what sprites and palettes they use.
-This should make matching things up much easier.
+You can thus match things up this way, but remember the golden rule: if you can't tell what it is, don't mess with it.

 # Source Code:
 - NitroPaint:  https://github.com/Garhoogin/NitroPaint/releases